Knee Pain: Causes, Diagnosis & How Myotherapy Helps You Move Freely for Longer

 Load-related tendon pain

-At this stage, Myotherapy plays a vital role in maintaining movement quality, reducing stiffness, and supporting continued physical activity.
+At this stage, myotherapy plays a vital role in maintaining movement quality, reducing stiffness, and supporting continued participation in work, exercise, and daily activities.

 Knee Pain in Older Adults (55+ years)